Translate

 A short walk along the seafront promenade at Gdynia, passing the beach bars and restaurants all sitting on the sand and looking out across the blue Baltic Sea, brings you to what in 1995 was a lovely treat: the Polish Navy Aviation Museum.
-If you arrive before the museum opens like me, I recommend a local beer looking out on a fabulous view with the Hel peninsula in the distance, " Cheers."
+If you arrive before the museum opens, as I did, I recommend enjoying a local beer with fabulous views of the Hel Peninsula in the distance while sitting on the beach, "Cheers."

 316 (cn 382-3940) PZL-Lim-6 BIS Polish Navy, a licence-built MiG-17, NATO reporting name "Fresco".

-Its manoeuvrability was perfect in low-altitude assault missions, outclassing the MiG-21 and SU-7s.
+Its manoeuvrability was perfect in low-altitude assault missions, outclassing the MiG-21 and SU-7s

 1717 Mil Mi-4ME (cn 02177) Polish Navy.